mwalbers1/Data-Analytics-Bootcamp/school-district-analysis/README.md

 #### Analysis of Thomas High School 10th to 12th grade scores
 Here the `% Passing Math`, `% Passing Reading`, and `% Overall Passing` columns were recalculated after excluding the THS 9th grade student scores.
-There appears to be no differences between original and current analysis.
+There appears to be only minor differences between the original and current analysis.

 **School Summary for Thomas High School**<br/>